The heart of Downtown Denver, LoDo blends historic charm with modernized convenience.

 Although LoDo is one of the pricier areas of Denver, compared to cities like San Francisco and New York, rent prices are relatively affordable.
 This means that LoDo has become home to numerous tech startups and transplants who frequently relocate here for work.

 As the heart of downtown Denver, LoDo is always alive with something to do.
-Plus, the art district of RiNo and the cozy dives of Five Points are only a walk away.
+Plus, the art district of RiNo, the cozy dives of Five Points, and the chic cocktail bars of LoHi are only a walk away.
 Restaurants, art galleries, bars, and sports games fill the docket of most LoDo residents.
 This neighborhood allows residents to shop, work, and play, all within a few square miles of home.
 (Pro Tip: If you want to be further from downtown but still have hundreds of dining and shopping options, you might enjoy Cherry Creek!)

 LoDo ApartmentsSearch All Denver Apartments